heyyeah/surface_browser_web_interface/README.md

 ## Test Content Links

 A special endpoint `/test_content_link.phtml` is available for testing purposes.
-This endpoint serves a predefined set of test URLs that are stored in the database with type=5.
+This endpoint serves predefined test URLs that are stored in the database with the following types:

+- TYPE_TEST_URL (5): Basic web URLs
+- TYPE_TEST_IMAGE (6): Image-focused content
+- TYPE_TEST_AI (7): AI-generated or AI-related content

 These test links are kept separate from the regular browsing content and are only accessible through this specific endpoint.

 To access: [Server path]/test_content_link.phtml

-Note: These test links are not accessible through the regular `/link.phtml` endpoint, which continues to serve only browser food content and user-added seeds.
+Note: Test content links are not accessible through the regular `/link.phtml` endpoint, which continues to serve only browser food content and user-added seeds.

 ## Stopping the Application